-In the situation where the Voice Biometrics technology is not able to complete the identity, not all is lost though.
+And even in the worst-case scenario where the Voice Biometrics technology is not able to complete the identity, all is not lost.

-You can still complete a manual check just like you were previously.
+You can still complete a manual check just like you were doing previously.

 With the Tax Office and banks already using it Australia and billions worldwide, a high customer uptake and satisfaction along with a great Return on Investment there is no better time to get voice biometrics technology in your call centre.